ogradyc01/GoldenCheetah/FAQ-METRICS.md

-### Can I set a different CP/FTP for different reasons e.g. CP/FTP on a trainer?
+### Can I set a different CP/FTP for different reasons e.g. CP/FTP on a trainer ?

 We allow you to override the CP value for a specific ride by setting the "CP" field to the value you wish to use for the ride in question.
+If you have deleted the  "CP" field in the **Activity>Summary>Metric** menu, follow these steps to create it:
+- Go to **Tools > Options**.
+- Then select **Data Fields**.
+- Select the **Fields** pane.
+- Click the plus symbol (down and right).
+- In the new row you have created:
+-- Double click **Screen Tab** column and write **Metric**.
+-- Double click **Field** column and write **CP**.
+-- Click **Type** drop down menu and select **Double**.
+When you change CP value, always right click on the activity for which you have changed CP value and select **Save Changes**.
+Alternatively, you can select **Activity>Save Activity** from the top menu.
 We do not have a concept of 'separate' Cps for different purposes -- you will need to specify the CP when the data is imported into GC.
 But this allows you to make manual adjustments.

 We provide this functionality at user request -- we do not endorse the concept of multiple CP values.
 But we do recognise the ongoing debate regarding physiological stress from